incognico/list-of-top-level-domains/README.md

 ## Usage
 Because the lists are provided in universial CSV and JSON formats, they easily utilitized in most programming environments.
-Additionally, for convenience, the native programming language formats have also been provided.
+Additionally, for convenience, some native programming language formats have also been provided.
  * [Node Usage](#node-usage)
  * [PHP Usage](#php-usage)